ptrckq/rest-mysql-jee/README.md

  > http://localhost:8080/restapp/
  (or else you may need to change port)

- If the message is 'Forbidden', probably everything is ok.
+ If the message is 'Forbidden', your app is running, now you have to test it!

  ---

- Now try adding some data
+ Try adding some data

  Example POST Method:
  > http://localhost:8080/restapp/rs/pessoa/dados?nome=Joseh&idade=28&rg=192332123